hairesis/mycfs/README.md

 In the modern world (Containers, Kubernetes and Co.) this is clearly a problem since we might want a process to be able to mount a new folder but not be able to change system time or just own the entire system!
 Capabilities divides root power into a number of pieces.

 Examples:
-    - *CAP_SYS_CHROOT*: grants a process the capability to use chroot
+    - CAP_SYS_CHROOT: grants a process the capability to use chroot
-    - *CAP_SETFCAP*: grants a process the capability to set capabilities!
+    - CAP_SETFCAP: grants a process the capability to set capabilities!
-    - ...
+    - and others ...
 `man 7 capabilities` will give a complete overview.

 Setting capabilities to a process, is done through system call `setcap`.